 If someone prefers homeopathy and yet believes chemotherapy and radiation therapy provide the best path to a longer life expectancy, there are remedies that homeopaths say alleviate traditional side effects such as nausea, weight loss, hair loss, weariness and depression.

-One remedy is cadmium sulphuricum, which helps fight exhaustion, coldness, nausea, vomiting, hair loss and weight loss.
-Other remedies for nausea and vomiting associated with chemotherapy include arsenic album, ipecacuanha, nux vomica, phosphorus and tabacum.
+One potential remedy is cadmium sulphuricum, which may help fight exhaustion, coldness, nausea, vomiting, hair loss and weight loss.
+Other remedies homeopaths recommend for nausea and vomiting associated with chemotherapy include arsenic album, ipecacuanha, nux vomica, phosphorus and tabacum.

 For skin irritations associated with radiation therapy, homeopathic remedies such as belladonna, apis mellifica, fluoricum acidum, rhus-toxicodendron, causticum, ignatia, psorinum and kali-bichromicum may provide relief.
 Creams or rubs such as arnica (bruising) and calendula (rashes or burns) have also shown effectiveness.